 The Spirit of Claremont

 Claremont, California (population 35,000) is a university town founded in 1887 and situated 35 miles east of downtown Los Angeles.
 This essay appeared in the weekly Claremont Courier on October 19, 2018.
-An expanded version will be linked to this page, and a project is being organized in cooperation with Claremont Heritage based on the "seven virtues" that will include events, exhibits, and publications.
+An expanded version is linked to this page, and a project is being organized in cooperation with Claremont Heritage based on the "seven virtues."
+The project will include events, exhibits, and publications.

 The Spirit of Claremont: